TENS application and effect at a glance

 Frequency and pulse modulation

 Modulated stimulation works with regularly fluctuating frequencies.
-The settings correspond to conventional stimulation (standard values 100 Hz / 200 µs), whereby the frequency (Hz) or the pulse duration (µs) is continuously changed between 40-70 %.
+The settings correspond to conventional stimulation (standard values 100 Hz / 200 µs), whereby the frequency (Hz) or the pulse duration (µs) is continuously changed between 40 and 70 %.
 This form of therapy prevents accommodation or counteracts habituation tendencies of nerves and muscles and is particularly indicated for longer therapy durations and chronic pain conditions.

 Pulse parameters